refinedev/refine/documentation/docs/tutorial/2-understanding-refine-props/1-data-provider.md

     getOne: ({ resource, id, meta }) => Promise,
     update: ({ resource, id, variables, meta }) => Promise,
     getApiUrl: () => "",
-    ...
 }
 ```

 The data provider methods are used to perform data retrieval and mutation operations from consumer components.
-Consumer components are able to access and invoke these methods via a myriad of data hooks **refine** and its supplementary packages provide.
+Consumer components are able to access and invoke these methods via a myriad of data hooks **refine** core and its supplementary packages provide.

 Normally, for a custom backend API of our own, we should define the methods of the `dataProvider` object from scratch.
-For this app though, we don't need to worry about defining a data provider ourselves because we are using `Simple Rest API` data provider shipped by the `@refinedev/simple-rest` supplementary package.
+For our React admin panel app though, we don't need to worry about defining a data provider ourselves because we are using `Simple Rest API` data provider shipped by the `@refinedev/simple-rest` supplementary package.

 [For more details, refer to the `refine-simple-rest` source code &#8594](https://github.com/refinedev/refine/tree/next/packages/simple-rest)